 The dandelion design has been chosen for a number of reasons:

 - Knowledge – The dandelion in its puff ball state can spread its seeds up to 5 miles with only a gentle breeze to help it on its way.
 Spreading the awareness of sepsis and it’s symptoms can hopefully lead to cases being treated early enough to save lives.
 Just a little knowledge can go a long way.

 - Strength – Dandelions are flowers that can persevere through difficult living conditions.
 Because of this, they are considered as symbols of strength and overcoming all of the difficult moments in life.

 - Remedy – Dandelion leaves have been used to cure many illnesses and pains, and as with sepsis if the right treatment is provided early then it can be cured.

 Each necklace also comes with an information card about how to spot the signs of paediatric sepsis and the work of The UK Sepsis Trust (registered charity number 1158843).

-I would like to dedicate this necklace in memory of Mia Emily Clarke who sadly lost her fight against sepsis earlier last year.
+This necklace was made in memory of Mia Emily Clarke who sadly lost her fight against sepsis.
 She was only 14 months old, but for the very short life Mia had, she had an enormous impact on so many lives.